grasp-labs/ds-w--docs/README.md

 A directory to hold your documentation files.
 This is where you organize and structure your documentation content.

 ### [solutions/](./docs/solutions/)
+A directory to hold documentation for specific solutions.
+This is where you find solution content.

 ### [Data Platform (DP)/](./docs/solutions/dp/)
 Documentation for the Data Platform (DP) solution.